Managing Internal Access to Your Tenant

 Creating an ABAC Policy

-Note: Access polices are applied to the Asset.
-This means that when a policy is created or updated an Event will be recorded in the audit trail of matching Assets from the Actor Archivist Internal.
+Note: Access policies are applied to the Trail and are themselves transparent.
+When a policy is created or updated, an Event will be recorded in the audit trail of matching Assets from the Actor Archivist Internal to let people know if their access has changed.
+This prevents ’log black-out’ attacks.

 Consider the Shipping Container Asset we created.
 There may be many people within an organization who need access to specific attributes of the container.